-Each student has 90 days to complete their externship.
-Any modular student who does not complete externship training within 90 days will fail the externship.
-If a student is expected to successfully complete the externship with less than 16 hours remaining, the Academics Department can approve an extension past 90 days.
+Each student has approximately 120 calendar days to complete their externship.
+Any modular student who does not complete externship training within 120 calendar days should meet with the Academic Dean/Director of Education to approve the time remaining to complete the externship.